 - A BMI of 30 or higher

-- A BMI of 27 or higher and weight-related conditions such as high blood pressure and high cholesterol
+- A BMI of 27 or higher and weight-related conditions such as Type 2 diabetes, high blood pressure, high cholesterol, and sleep apnea.

 You can order Saxenda online from the Simple Online Pharmacy weight loss clinic.
 Complete an online assessment form for our UK doctors to review.
 Their review makes sure it’s safe and suitable for you to take Saxenda.
 Our online pharmacy then sends the medication to your door via Royal Mail.